-As part of its process for assessing the completeness of a post on a particular topic, Google will pick out the broader “topic cluster” that the article falls into, and seek to confirm whether you fully addressed all the other topics or questions within that cluster.
+As part of its process for assessing the completeness of a post on a particular topic, Google will pick out the broader “topic cluster” that the article falls into.
+Google will then seek to confirm whether you fully addressed all the other topics or questions within that cluster.

-The more your content piece covers these related points and questions, the better its chances of ranking higher on Google’s results page.
+The more your content piece covers these related points and questions, the better its chances of ranking higher on Google.

 That’s why when planning out a post, it’s important to first consider what wider topic cluster the article falls into, identify all the other possible related questions, and effectively answer them.

 User experience factors look at things like the usefulness, accessibility, and searchability of a webpage in relation to the user’s search goals.
 These include:

 As previously mentioned, if users are clicking onto your page and bouncing off only to click on another page on the SERP or having to refine their search, it’s a huge red flag to Google that your content piece is not complete.
 This will eventually demote your page’s rankings if it happens regularly enough.

 That’s why it’s important to be as detailed and comprehensive as possible in every article.